You could spend a lifetime looking for the secret to losing weight for life. The reality is that there is no secret.

 Another problem with cutting calories to a bare minimum is that when you do, your metabolism will slow to maintain your body’s fat stores.

-When this happens, you will burn fewer calories, so it will be even more difficult for you to lose weight.
+When this happens, you will burn fewer calories, making it even more difficult to lose weight.
 And without exercise, your muscles will become flaccid.

 If your muscles lack tone, you can appear overweight, even if you’re the right weight for your height.
 This is known as being skinny fat.

 It will also offer protection against heart disease, Type 11 diabetes, and some forms of cancer, among other potentially dangerous health conditions.
 And it will enable you to manage your weight long-term.

-Keep reading for diet and exercise tips that will help you to lose weight for life.
+Keep reading for diet and exercise tips that will help you lose weight for life.

 Losing Weight for Life Eating Plan

 However, not so good if you think you can indulge in a donut and cappuccino every day and lose weight, provided you run around the block a couple of times.
 Unfortunately, it doesn’t work that way.

 It’s not that difficult to lose weight temporarily.
 However, if you want to lose weight for life, you must follow a healthy diet and moderate the portion size of your meals and snacks.

 Steer clear of cookies, cakes, candy, and other sugar-laden, highly processed foods containing empty calories.

 Drink at least eight x 8-ounce glasses of water daily.
 This will help you feel fuller, making it easier to resist the urge to eat.
 Water also helps to flush toxins from the body.

 The important role exercise plays